When you can use PCBs and equipment, products or materials containing them, and how to register, label and dispose of them.

 You must re-register your equipment every year until you stop holding CE.
 To do this send a new PCB holdings registration form to the Environment Agency, listing all CE you hold on 31 July each year.

-If you become the owner of CE (eg if you buy a business that operates such equipment), you must register the equipment even if it’s been registered before.
+If you become the owner of CE (for example if you buy a business that operates such equipment), you must register the equipment even if it’s been registered before.

 Take CE off the register

-You can take contaminated equipment off the PCB register:
+You can take CE off the PCB register:

 - after you have disposed of it